 History of the Sinclair School of Nursing

-Nursing was an integral part of the Parker Memorial Hospital Training School, which served as the University's first hospital in 1901.
+Nursing was an integral part of the Parker Memorial Hospital Training School, which served as the university's first hospital in 1901.
 Although a nursing program was not officially established until 1920 within the School of Medicine, MU graduated its first nursing class in 1904.
-Sixteen years later, Curators approved a Graduate Nursing designation.
+Sixteen years later, MU Curators approved a graduate nursing designation.

-Clinical teaching facilities were also expanded to include the University Hospital, Missouri Psychiatric Center, MU Women's and Children's Hospital, Boone Hospital Center and the Harry S Truman Veterans Hospital.
-Construction on the School of Nursing building was begun in 1978 and occupied in June 1979.
+Clinical teaching facilities were also expanded to include the University Hospital, Missouri Psychiatric Center, MU Women's and Children's Hospital, Boone Hospital Center and the Harry S. Truman Veterans Hospital.
+Construction on the School of Nursing building was begun in 1978, and it was occupied in June 1979.

 Through the extraordinary efforts and dedication of the Office of Research, major funding facilitated the development of TigerPlace and Senior Care.

 Senior Care, the home-health agency of the school, was formed in 1999.
 Its mission is to promote the independence, dignity and health of older adults by providing preventative care and the health-support services needed for seniors to live in their preferred home of choice.
 The agency changed its name in 2006 to MU Sinclair Home Care and is now managed by University Health Care.

 TigerPlace is a culmination of the vision, dedication and talent of many individuals at the school.
 The dream of a model senior housing facility where “aging in place” became a reality in 2004.
 This facility was designed to keep senior living in their apartments and bring health care to them, thus keeping older adults in their homes with their loves ones and pets.
 It also provides an interdisciplinary forum where MU students, faculty and researchers from across campus can interact with seniors about their concerns and needs.